 - many photographers, or even cameramen.
 Look at some people dancing when no one takes pictures of them.
 They enjoy themselves.
 And then start taking pictures of them… Even when I try not to do that myself, it’s hard.
 And it’s worse and worse.
 Lately, I saw four cameras for just one couple!
 Another bad thing about cameras is light.
 It’s hard to dance when you don’t see well because of the light.

 - surprises.
 I love surprises.
 Positive ones.
 Surprise when the party is interrupted in the middle of the best part because of some show or animation… is only about to kill the party.
 Not positive at all.

 - no space at the busiest place.
 I still don’t get it, but many dancers prefer to dance in the most crowded place very close to the DJ.
 It’s always a place with the highest ratio of the best dancers around.
 It needs to have space there; putting to that place a bar, for example, is very… well, not clever.

 - fancy drinks.
 Just don’t do that.
 Keep some standard ones.
 If you want some fancy drink, keep standard ones as well.

 - pay bracelets.
 If you don’t have enough money, that solution is going to suck.
 It’s going to be slower than chips or even regular money.
-Trust me, I’m a computer programmer.
+Trust me; I’m a computer programmer.
 To make an excellent system cost a lot of money.

 - time zone.
 And the worse of all is that people like to come to the party at 2 am.
 Or 3 am, 4 am, sometimes even later.
-After a shift of the sleep just by one hour is needed one whole day to adjust back to a normal day.
-I like myself so I don’t want to do that.
-I don’t care that the best part of the party is at 5 am, I simply hate organizers to not manage to have a party at a normal hour.
+After shifting sleep just by one hour, one whole day is needed to adjust back to a normal day.
+I like myself, so I don’t want to do that.
+I don’t care that the best part of the party is at 5 am.
+I simply hate organizers not to manage to have a party at a normal hour.